Cheonggyecheon

+Cheonggyecheon (Korean: 청계천, [t͡ɕʰʌŋ.ɡje.t͡ɕʰʌn]) is a 10.9 km stream and public space in downtown Seoul, South Korea.
+A natural stream sourced from the Suseongdong Valley in Inwangsan, it was historically maintained as part of Seoul's early sewerage until the mid-20th century, when post-Korean War rapid economic development and deteriorating conditions prompted the filling of the stream with concrete and the construction of an elevated freeway, the Cheonggye Expressway, in its place.
+In 2003, the city government began an urban renewal project to remove the expressway and restore the stream, which was completed in 2005 at a cost of over ₩386 billion (approximately US$281 million).

+The Cheonggyecheon restoration project initially attracted significant public criticism, but since its opening in 2005 it has become popular among residents and tourists.

 Geography

 Cheonggyecheon is an 10.84 km stream flowing west to east through downtown Seoul, and then meeting Jungnangcheon, which connects to the Han River and empties into the Yellow Sea.
-During the Park Chung-hee presidency, Cheonggyecheon was covered with concrete for roads.
-In 1968, an elevated highway was built over it.

 History

-The stream was named as Gaecheon ("open stream") after the first refurbishment project to construct a drainage system during the Joseon Dynasty.
-The work, which included dredging and bolstering the banks of the stream and building the bridges, was carried out every 2–3 years during this period from the reign of Taejong, the third king of the Joseon Dynasty.
-King Yeonjo especially undertook the refurbishment work as a national project.
+The stream was named as Gaecheon ("open stream") after the first refurbishment project to construct a drainage system during the Joseon period.
+The work, which included dredging and bolstering the banks of the stream and building bridges, was carried out every 2–3 years during this period from the reign of Taejong, the third king of Joseon.
+King Yeongjo especially undertook the refurbishment work as a national project.

 Gaecheon was renamed to Cheonggyecheon, its current name, when Korea was under Japanese rule.
 During this time, financial difficulties disrupted and prevented Japanese forces from covering up the stream despite several attempts to do so.

 After the Korean War, more people migrated into Seoul to make their living and settled down along the stream in shabby makeshift houses.
 The accompanying trash, sand, and waste, and deteriorating conditions resulted in an eyesore for the city.
 The stream was covered up with concrete over 20 years starting in 1958, and a 5.6 km, 16 m elevated highway was completed in 1976.
 The area became an example of successful industrialization and modernization of South Korea.